-OFFICIAL Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 4.
+OFFICIAL General Duty have been considered (tick relevant boxes).
+1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics 4) Not applicable disproportionately difficult time through exposure to bullying and harassment.
+As a result staff were trained in LGBT+ issues and were more confident in asking related questions to young people.
+(Due regard to removing discrimination, harassment and victimisation and fostering good relations). contracts with.
+Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 4.
 Can you give details of how you have engaged with equality groups with regard to the service review or policy development?
 What did this engagement tell you about user experience and how was this information used?
 The Patient Experience and Public Involvement team (PEPI) support NHSGGC to listen and understand what matters to people and can offer support.
-Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics 4) Not applicable A money advice service spoke to lone parents (predominantly women) to better understand barriers to accessing the service.
+A money advice service spoke to lone parents (predominantly women) to better understand barriers to accessing the service.
 Feedback included concerns about waiting times at the drop in service, made more difficult due to child care issues.
-As a result the service introduced a home visit and telephone service which significantly increased uptake.
-(Due regard to promoting equality of opportunity) The Child Poverty (Scotland) Act 2017 requires organisations to take actions to reduce poverty for children in households at risk of low incomes.
-Initial conversations with Alzheimers Scotland have taken place around their proposal.
+As a result the service introduced a home visit and telephone service which significantly increased Initial conversations with Alzheimers Scotland have taken place around their proposal.
 They have a preference to redesign the service and have advised they are likely to serve notice if this is not possible.
 Further engagement will be required following decision making.
 Due to the sensitivity around budget proposals, there has not yet been engagement with service users and their families, this will be required during the notice period of the contract to support people through transition and ensure their voices are heard as part of considerations of alternative provision.
 Alzheimers Scotland regularly engage with service users and their families and carers and this is reported back via contract management.
-Feedback is generally positive The 2019 Framework contract has been extended until April 2026 and transition arrangements will take place during this time.
-This will include ongoing engagement with Alzheimers Scotland and with service users to support transition.
-Engagement with service users will be on an individual basis, with their families and carers to identifying alternative day services would be supported via the relevant Social Work Locality Team and would include an individual review to ensure their needs continue to be met via the Social Work eligibility criteria.
+Feedback is generally positive